AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 >If your FTP data is delivered to a third-party partner (for example, a consulting firm or analytics vendor), coordinate with them before following the steps in this article.

-### Step 1: Generate your organization's download key and add it to your FTP server
+### Step 1: Generate your organization's SSH keys for downloading data and add the public key to your FTP server

 This section describes how to:

-* Generate your organization's **download key**.
-This is a public/private key pair that is used by your organization to _download_ data from the FTP server.
+* Generate your organization's SSH keys (a public/private key pair) that are used to **download data** from the SFTP server.

   >[!NOTE]
   >
-  >In a future step, you will download Adobe's **upload key** (the public portion).
-This is a second public/private key pair that is used by Adobe to _upload_ data to the FTP server.
+  >In a future step, you will download another public key provided by Adobe.
+This is part of a second public/private key pair, which is used by Adobe to **upload data** to the SFTP server.

 * Add the public key to your existing FTP server.